 Bethan was selected as one of four Welsh writers on the talent scheme ‘Y Labordy’.
 She received a Creative Wales Award this year to explore the possibility of the "audience as co-creators of theatre” and won the first “Straeon Iris” competition (an Iris Prize/S4C/Ffilm Cymru and Bfi Net.wok initiative) which culminated in short film “Afiach” (Sick) being made and premiered at the Iris Prize Film Festival this year.

-Bethan is originally from North Wales, writes in both Welsh and English and lives with her wife and two young children in Cardiff.
+Bethan is originally from North Wales, writes in both Welsh and English and lives with her wife and two young children.